Hypothyroidism and Potassium – What Role Does Potassium Have With Hypothyroidism.

 The fact is, a different mechanism not involving kidneys that are dysfunctional result in hyperkalemia that is related to hypothyroidism.
 One study revealed that hypothyroid dogs that exercised could induce hyperkalemia.
 In human patients who are hypothyroidism, the same effects may occur.

-Hypothyroidism and Potassium: Hyperkalemia Symptoms
+Hypothyroidism and High Potassium: Hyperkalemia Symptoms

 Levels of potassium that are mildly elevated may not be related with any symptoms.
 On the other hand, severe or moderate potassium level elevation is associated frequently with symptoms.
 Often, hyperkalemia is the result of an elevation of blood pressure.
 The various hyperkalemia symptoms include vomiting, nausea, shortness of breath, paralysis, numbness, general weakness, tiredness and irregular heartbeat.

-Hypothyroidism and Potassium: Hypothyroidism Symptoms
+Low Potassium and Hypothyroidism: Hypothyroidism Symptoms

 Since the hormones of the thyroid control the rate of metabolism, low levels of the thyroid hormone tend to result in decreased synthesis and breakdown of energy producing nutrients.
 Due to the reduction in the production in energy, a hypothyroid person experiences general weakness and fatigue.